schroetter/android-custom-crackling/README.md

-# android-custom-crackling
+# android-custom-stuff
-Flashable ZIP for Wileyfox Swift.
+Flashable ZIP for Wileyfox Swift and HP TouchPad.

-**DON'T USE IT!
+**DON'T USE THIS ZIP FILE!
 YOU'VE BEEN WARNED.**